Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ### Overview

-OpenGD77 simplifies the concept of TalkGroups, for maximum convenience for radio amateurs.
+The firmware simplifies the concept of TalkGroups, for maximum convenience for radio amateurs.
 Unlike most commercial DMR radios it is not necessary to create multiple channels to use the same frequency with many different transmit TalkGroups.
 Changing is as simple as scrolling **Left** and **Right** across your TalkGroup list or entering an *ad hoc* TalkGroup by pressing the **hash** key.

 In DMR mode when using either the VFO or the Zones and Channels, you can use the LEFT/RIGHT arrow keys to scroll through and select any of the TalkGroups in the Rx Group list assigned to the current channel, or to VFO A.